-If you are proposing to use an assessment method that is not included within the recommended list, you should contact your EQA with full details of your proposed method.
+If you are proposing to use an assessment method that is not included within the recommended list, you should contact your external quality assurer with full details of your proposed method.
 It will need formal approval from NCFE before it can be used.